 Home inspection failures are a major source of stress for homeowners trying to sell their property.
 Most homebuyers are concerned with the expected lifespan of a roof.

-The buyer may back out of the deal if they ask about the roof and are told its useful life has expired.
+The buyer may back out of the deal if someone tells them that the roof has reached its useful life.
 Even if potential buyers miss issues like roof leaks, a seasoned home inspector will see them right away.

 It’s possible that an old roof could cause you to lose a sale, so it’s important to think about replacing it if that’s a concern.
 Changing out your roof is a method to improve your home’s curb appeal and make it easier to sell.